 Like kefir and other fermented/cultured foods, kombucha is a great source of beneficial bacteria that help heal and maintain our gut.
 I always say, if your gut’s not healthy, then you’re not healthy.

 Brewing kombucha is SO easy!
 It can be intimidating at first, but let me tell you – there is no reason to be intimidated.
 It’s simple and FUN!
 I love brewing it now and I wish I had started brewing it earlier in my life.
-I think about all the money I could have saved.
+I think about all the money I could have saved (since booch is now a minimum of $4.00 a bottle).
 So, let’s get started.

 Supplies Needed For Brewing Your Own Kombucha

-- 2 non-leaded glass jars (I use these 1-gallon glass jars I got at Target.
-You can also use stainless steel or oak containers, but I personally prefer glass)
+- 2 non-leaded gallon glass jars (You can also use stainless steel or oak containers, but I personally prefer glass)

-- Organic black tea (I use loose tea, but bags work too)
+- Organic black tea (I typically use loose tea, but tea bags work too — see note below)